Why Hive

 • One API key across every data surface Hive normalizes.

-• Runtime tool discovery -- your agent finds tools via tools/list or hive://tools rather than hard-coding function definitions.
+• Runtime tool discovery -- your agent uses root tools/list, hive://tools, category endpoints, and REST discovery rather than hard-coding function definitions.

 • One credit currency -- every tool call costs one credit regardless of which data surface serves it.